bioidiap/bob.learn.boosting/README.rst

   $ ./bin/mnist_binary_all.py

-This command tests all the possible comniation of digits which results in 45 different binary tests.
+This command tests all the possible calumniation of digits which results in 45 different binary tests.
 The accuracy of individual tests and the final average accuracy of all the tests is displayed on the console.

-b) The following command can be used for the multivarite digits test:
+b) The following command can be used for the multivariate digits test:

   $ ./bin/mnist_multi.py